jsilvela/hugo-lost/README.md

 # Hugo Lost

+A simple theme for Hugo, based on *Hugo Zen*.

-Hugo Lost is a departure from [Hugo Zen](https://github.com/rakuishi/hugo-zen), adding a few bits I needed for my sites (Lost Among Notes and Lost Among Europeans), and simplifying the CSS.
+Hugo Lost is a departure from [Hugo Zen](https://github.com/rakuishi/hugo-zen), adding a few bits I needed for my sites
+[Lost Among Notes](https://blog.silvela.org/) and Lost Among Europeans, and simplifying the CSS.

 ## Installation & Usage